 Why do you need to worry about it?
 Well, on-line service needs to know that the user belongs to your organization.
 Simple login name is not enough.
 Quick hint – there is more than one John in the world, I guess.
 So it requires something more consistent.

 Why you actually don’t have to?
 To be honest – almost no one cared about the format of UPN, and usually, it is in the default format of AD domain name, like firstname.lastname@example.org (BTW – using “.local” as the domain name is a dreadful example.
-Why – this is the subject for another post).
-It’s not a big deal when most users didn’t even know it exists.
+Why – this is a subject for another post).
+It’s not a big deal when most users don’t even know it exists.

-The good thing is that it’s easy to fix, here is what to do:
+The good thing is that it’s easy to fix; here is what to do:

 - Verify that users have UPN values matching these domains.
-You can use Microsoft provided IdFix tool for it or custom PowerShell script.
+You can use Microsoft provided IdFix tool for it or a custom PowerShell script.

-You can learn more about the attributes synchronization and preparation while migrating them to the cloud services in Prepare to provision users through directory synchronization to Office 365 article from Microsoft.
+You can learn more about the attributes synchronization and preparation while migrating them to the cloud services in this Prepare to provision users through directory synchronization to Office 365 article from Microsoft.